juergenweb/FrontendComments/README.md

 # FrontendComments
-Processwire Fieldtype to add and manage comments on your site based on the FrontendForms module.
+Processwire Fieldtype/Inputfield to add and manage comments on your site based on the FrontendForms module.

 ## My intention for the re-creation of a Fieldtype that exists
 I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrates seamlessly into my site.
 This is why I decided to develop my own version of a comment module.